-Built to provide an educational centre of excellence with new industry-focused facilities and to help boost the local economy, our £6.2m world-class Science and Engineering Innovation Centre at our Chorley Campus has officially opened!
+Our £6.2m world-class Science and Engineering Innovation Centre at our Chorley Campus is built to provide an educational centre of excellence with new industry-focused facilities and to help boost the local economy.

 Packed with cutting-edge laboratories and workshops equipped with the most innovative and advanced facilities, the self-contained unit allows up to 400 students a year to study science and engineering, transforming training in the area as part of a drive to “revolutionise” employability skills.

-By combining a diverse range of Sixth Form subjects, university qualifications and apprenticeship programmes, Runshaw will help transform science and engineering skills, in terms of both volume and quality through this new development.
+By combining a diverse range of Sixth Form subjects, university qualifications and apprenticeship programmes, the centre helps transform science and engineering skills, in terms of both volume and quality through this development.

 Edwin Booth, Chairman of the LEP and Booths Supermarket owner, unveiled the commemorative plaque following a tour of the centre and said how the Science and Engineering Innovation Centre at Runshaw was one of a network of modern centres across Lancashire benefiting from a £30m LEP investment.